 It’s not uncommon for a small business to struggle.
 Unfortunately, it happens pretty often and with the toll the global pandemic has had on many small businesses, bankruptcy might be the last option.
 A bankruptcy for your business may be in order if you find that it has accrued a significant amount of debt.
-Under the right circumstances, declaring bankruptcy may save your business, eliminate your personal liability in terms of business debts and more.
+Under the right circumstances, declaring bankruptcy may save your business, eliminate your personal liability in terms of business debts, and more.

-Whenever someone hears the word “bankruptcy” they’re often thinking of Chapter 7 bankruptcy – most common type.
-But there are other options: chapter 7, 11, and 13 – each type of bankruptcy has its pros and cons and could apply to your specific situation in different ways.
+There are several types of bankruptcy, such as Chapter 7, Chapter 11, and Chapter 13 – each type of bankruptcy has its pros and cons, but more importantly they could apply to your specific situation in different ways.

-Chapter 11 bankruptcy is the most complicated of the three as it relies on much more action on your part as well as the approval of your creditors.
-Not unlike chapter 13, chapter 11 allows your to organize your debts with a repayment plan and allows you to keep operating your business.
+Chapter 11 bankruptcy is the most complicated of the three choices as it relies on much more action on your part, as well as the approval of your creditors.
+Like Chapter 13, Chapter 11 also allows you to organize your debts with a repayment plan and allows you to keep operating your business.
 Your business does not have to close with this option.

 Chapter 13 bankruptcy can only be filed as an individual, not as a separate business entity.
 Unless of course you are sole owner and proprietor – in this case, you and your business are considered one and the same.
 Chapter 13 is most attractive to business owners with plenty of assets who intend on keeping their business as it allows you arrange a repayment plan for existing debts.
 Personal liability for business debts can also be tossed into this bankruptcy.

 Talk To A Bankruptcy Expert & Experienced Bankruptcy Lawyer